OHDSI/TheBookOfOhdsi/Cohorts.md

 <p class="caption">(\#fig:EarliestEventExplained)Explaining patient eligibility by criteria applied</p>
 </div>

 In Figure \@ref(fig:EarliestEventExplained), each line represents a single patient that may be eligible to join the cohort.
 The filled in stars represent a time the patient fulfills the specified criteria.
 As additional criteria is applied, you may see some stars are a lighter shade.
 This means that these patients have other records that satisfy the criteria but there is another record that proceeds that.
-By the time we get to the last criteria, we are looking at the cumulative view of patients who have ACE inhibitors for the first time and have 365 days prior to the first time occurrence.
+By the time we get to the last criteria, we are looking at the cumulative view of patients who have ACE inhibitors for the first time and have 365 days prior to the first-time occurrence.
 Logically, limiting to the initial event is redundant though it is helpful to maintain our explicit logic in every selection we make.
 When you are building your own cohorts, you may opt to engage the Researchers section of the [OHDSI Forum](http://forums.ohdsi.org) to get a second opinion on how to construct your cohort logic.

 ### Inclusion Criteria